This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What does frost your tips mean?

-Frosting your tips means bleaching just the ends of your hair to create a lighter, contrasting color against your natural base.
+Frosting your tips means bleaching or lightening the ends of your hair to create contrast with your natural base color.

 Are frosted tips coming back?